y-l-g/websocket/README.md

 ```

 ### Client-Side (JavaScript)
 The server is fully compatible with `pusher-js` and `laravel-echo`.
+The installer provides a configured `echo.js`.

 ```javascript
 import Echo from 'laravel-echo';